arbor-sim/arbor/doc/install/build_install.rst

    :header-rows: 1

-Note, that while we consider these to be our minimally supported versions, Arbor might still compiler and work fine using older versions.
+Note, that while we consider these to be our minimally supported versions, Arbor might still compile and work fine using older versions.
 We will, however, not offer much support for these versions, nor will we fix issues specific to them.

 Minimum requirements